 \ (ˌ)dē-ˈfi-brə-ˌlā-tər \

 Your tongue might feel like it needs an electronic shock after attempting this one.
 But just as a defibrillator doesn’t feel good but does good, while pronouncing this might not be fun, it’s a great word to break out on occasion.
-And for more on words that are nearly impossible to spell, check out these 25 Most Commonly Misspelled Words in America.
+And if you’ve had enough hard to pronounce words, read on for the 25 Most Commonly Misspelled Words in America.

 Pronouncing this word correctly became such a nuisance, bartenders around the country just gave up and started spelling it “draft” (which makes us ask: why don’t we do that with more words?).
 But the result is that when we see this spelled in the proper English way, it’s even less likely we’ll have a clue how to say it.
 For more on men’s favorite verbage, check out these 20 Words Men Use That Always Make Women Cringe.

 This is another word that can be tough to pronounce correctly because of the extra letters that don’t need to be there.
 Just cut the “or” out altogether and it suddenly looks much more like it’s supposed to sound.
 For more on finding the right word for every moment, check out these 30 Hilarious Words for Everyday Problems.

 This word has an interesting problem: we unconsciously add letters into it that aren’t there.
 There is no “n” in restaurateur.
 We are tempted to say “restaurant-eur” when referring to a proprietor of a restaurant, but we would be wrong.
 It’s one of the most hard to pronounce words–but it doesn’t have to be.
 While the over 40 crowd may be familiar with this word, these are 40 Words People Over 40 Wouldn’t Understand.